 Termination of employment

-We review what will happen if the employer needs to terminate the relationship.
+We review what will happen if the you need to terminate the relationship.
 We consider for you:

 We prepare employment policies appropriate for your business.
 These are usually contained in staff handbooks or other reasonably accessible documents.